How we assess responsibility in a crash

 look at past court decisions for similar crashes

-We will send you a letter notifying you if you have been found partially or fully responsible for the crash.
+We will send you a letter notifying you if you have been found partially, fully or not responsible for the crash.

 You may find it helpful to review our crash examples, which help our claim representatives assess responsibility.
 For each crash, we describe what the rules of the road are and which sections of the Motor Vehicle Act apply.